Shekyaga/Shekyaga/README.md

 - 👋 Hi, I’m Burak "@Shekyaga" Kaya
-- 👀 I’m interested in Game Design, 3D-2D Design and Developing Designing Platfroms
+- 🫂 I’m working on Control Systems and Robotic.
+I’m interested in Game Design, 3D-2D Design, and Developing Designing Platfroms
-- 🌱 I’m currently learning C++ and some other object oriented languages in order to create an engine for object visualization
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m confident in Python and C++.
+I’m familiar with Linux shell, Java, JavaScript.
+I’m using microcontroller and microprossesor.
 - 📫 How to reach me aburakkaya@yahoo.com

 <!---